small fall 2014 update

 4. Washed Out – Paracosm

-Not sure which stage of grief this is for, but it’s like getting a massage on a raft that’s floating down a secluded river lined with flowers.
-It’s the warm wool that wraps around you when you most need it.
+Listening to this song at high volume through decent headphones feels like getting a massage on a raft that’s floating down a secluded river lined with flowers.
+It’s a warm wool blanket that wraps around you when you most need it.
 And the fadeout is an homage to Slowdive’s “Shine,” which is another perfect anthem for unfurrowing your brow.

 5. Cocteau Twins – Sea, Swallow Me

 Pure, glassy, sparkling beauty.
 Nothing more, and nothing less.
 It reaches inside of you and touches your skin from the inside out.
 But unlike Paracosm, which is incandescent and embracing, this one is a cold mist.
-That’s all you need.
+That’s all you need sometimes—a chill to wake you up.

 6. John Maus – Cop Killer